innesbre/innesbre.github.io/index.md

 </table>

 # Beyond academia, who am I?
-I am captain of Team Innes - we ride every year in the Ride to Conquer Cancer in memory of my dad.
-We have raised 2M for the Princess Margaret Cancer Centre over 15 years.
+I am the captain of Team Innes - we ride every year in the Ride to Conquer Cancer in memory of my dad.
+To date, we have raised over $2M for the Princess Margaret Cancer Centre.

 I dabble in both mountain biking and road racing.
 I enjoy spending time in the mountains with my family when possible - more recently my wife and I have taken up mountaineering.
 Finally, my favourite daily hobby is taking our Great Dane, Moose, to the dog park.